 For example, let’s say you run an eCommerce store that sells eco-friendly home goods.
 You could write a blog post titled “11 Ways to Make Your Home More Eco-Friendly” and include solid, well-researched data linked to primary sources throughout the piece to support your claims.

 Including data in your content will help you make persuasive arguments and lead to more conversions.

 Show your audience how well you know them

 You’ve done your research and know your target market well.
 You know their demographics, their pain points, and their interests.
 Use this knowledge to your advantage by customizing your content to address their specific needs.
 Include specific details in your headlines and introductions that tell your target audience that this content is for them.

 For example, if your target market is primarily women aged 25-35 interested in health and fitness, you could write a blog post titled “The Top 12 Health and Fitness Tips for Women Aged 25-35.

 Another example: If you know your target market is small business owners struggling to generate leads, you could write a blog post titled “The Top 12 Lead Generation Tips for Small Businesses.”

-If you look at the tile of this piece, you may notice that it specifies it’s specifically aimed at “advanced content marketers” rather than a general audience — maybe that’s why drew you here?
+If you look at the title of this piece, you may notice that it specifies it’s specifically aimed at “advanced content marketers” rather than a general audience — maybe that’s what drew you here?

-By customizing your content to address the specific needs of your target market, you can show them that you understand their situation and that you have the solution they’re looking for.
+By customizing your content to address the specific needs of your target market, you can show them that you understand their situation and have the solution they’re looking for.